Have you been thinking about creating an eBook but delaying it because it’s time-consuming?

 The FIRST step to creating an eBook is to come up with a topic.

 Quick tip: Don’t cover too many topics.
-Pick just ONE topic and create an eBook around it.
+Pick just ONE topic and write an eBook around it.
 It works like a charm and it also helps you reach a specific audience in your niche.

 Here’s how to find the RIGHT eBook idea in 3 steps: